nelsin11/testproject/README.md

 - 'git clone <URL> : clones/downloads the repo to your computer
 - 'git branch <NAME>: creates a branch called <NAME> where you are (HEAD)
 - 'git checkout <name> : the older way to switch branches

+- 'git stash': will create a temp comit